Misa-De-Codes/mokemon/README.md

 ## License

-This package is licensed under ISC.
+This package is licensed under MIT.